Latvia in the Eurovision Song Contest 2023: Competing entries

 On 21 September 2022, the broadcaster opened the song submission for artists to apply, with the deadline set for 1 December 2022.
 It was later announced that 121 songs were submitted at the conclusion of the submission period.
 The submitted songs were evaluated by a jury panel appointed by LTV and selected 15 performers and songs, which were announced on 5 January 2023.
-Among the competing artists is Justs, who represented Latvia in the Eurovision Song Contest 2016.
+Among the competing artists was Justs, who represented Latvia in the Eurovision Song Contest 2016.
 On 6 January 2023, Saule was disqualified from the competition due to the song being previously performed in 2021.

-Semi-finals
+Semi-final

 The semi-final took place on 4 February 2023.
 In the semi-final, 14 acts competed and the top ten entries qualified to the final based on the combination of votes from a jury panel and the Latvian public.

 Final

 The final took place on 11 February 2023.
-The ten entries that advanced from the semi-final will compete.
+The ten entries that advanced from the semi-final competed.
 The song with the highest number of votes based on the combination of votes from a jury panel and the Latvian public, "Aijā" by Sudden Lights, was declared the winner.
 In addition to the competing entries, the show featured guest performances from Eurovision Song Contest 2019 winner Duncan Laurence, and Elīza Legzdiņa and Beanie from Rudimental.

+Ratings

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 31 January 2023, an allocation draw was held, which placed each country into one of the two semi-finals, and determined which half of the show they would perform in.
 Latvia has been placed into the first semi-final, to be held on 9 May 2023, and has been scheduled to perform in the first half of the show.